tobsirl/AWS-Certified-DevOps-Engineer/README.md

 - Aurora Cluster Storage is replicated 6+ times across 3 AZs at the storage level
 - Only region failure would significantly impact service
 - Aurora can have replicas in all AZs in a region storage is handled by the shared cluster storage
+- Aurora Global Databases storage level replication across regions (1s or less lag)

 ##### DR - DynamoDB

 - DynamoDB is a regional service
 - Regional failure would need to occur to impact service
+- DynamoDB Global Tables can be used to replicate data to other regions